canopas/apple-sdk-go/auth/README.md

-# Go client library for signing in sure with apple
+# Go client library for signing in with apple

 For more information about apple sign in, please review [apple doc](https://developer.apple.com/documentation/sign_in_with_apple/sign_in_with_apple_rest_api).